notsnapback/rhacm-aws-sno-lab/README.md

 ## Topology

-We deploy a **Single-Node OpenShift (SNO)** cluster into a **custom VPC** which is create via Terraform.
+We deploy a **Single-Node OpenShift (SNO)** cluster into a **custom VPC** which is created via Terraform.
 We then install **RHACM** on that cluster to act as the hub.
 Networking is split across **public** and **private** subnets, with **one NAT Gateway per AZ** for egress from private subnets.

 VPC (e.g., 10.0.0.0/16)
 Attributes: enableDnsSupport = true, enableDnsHostnames = true

 [ Public subnets ] (one per AZ used)

-• Route → Internet Gateway (IGW)
+- Route → Internet Gateway (IGW)
-• NAT Gateway in each public subnet (each with its own Elastic IP)
+- NAT Gateway in each public subnet (each with its own Elastic IP)
-• Hosts public-facing load balancers if you choose a “public” cluster
+- Hosts public-facing load balancers if you choose a “public” cluster

 [ Private subnets ] (one per AZ used; SNO lives here)

-• Route → NAT Gateway in the same AZ
+- Route → NAT Gateway in the same AZ
-• SNO EC2 instance (control plane + workloads)
+- SNO EC2 instance (control plane + workloads)
-• Internal load balancers if you choose a “private” cluster
+- Internal load balancers if you choose a “private” cluster

 [ Optional VPC Endpoints ]

-• S3, EC2, ECR, STS, ELB, etc. (reduce NAT traffic / keep AWS API traffic private)
+- S3, EC2, ECR, STS, ELB, etc. (reduce NAT traffic / keep AWS API traffic private)

 ### What runs where